Ralle1976/multi-provider-cli-chat-plugin/README.md

 Authentication, billing, and rate limits are all handled by the respective CLIs.
 The plugin only shells out to these tools and interprets their stdout/stderr.

+## 📚 Claude Code Integration

+**For integrating this plugin into your Claude Code projects**, see:
+- [CLAUDE_PLUGIN_INTEGRATION.md](./CLAUDE_PLUGIN_INTEGRATION.md) - Complete guide for adding this plugin to your CLAUDE.md project files

 ## Requirements

 - Node.js installiert